Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Problem setup

-The EP-learner algorithm is designed to attain, on one hand, the oracle-efficiency of orthogonal learning strategies based on the loss $L_{\mu_n}+\Delta_{\pi_n,\mu_n}$, and on the other hand, the desirable properties --- stability and loss convexity --- enjoyed by plug-in estimation strategies based on the `naive' loss $L_{\mu_n}$.
+The EP-learner algorithm is designed to attain, on one hand, the oracle-efficiency of orthogonal learning strategies based on the loss $L_{\mu_n}+\Delta_{\pi_n,\mu_n}$, and on the other hand, the desirable properties---stability and loss convexity---enjoyed by plug-in estimation strategies based on the `naive' loss $L_{\mu_n}$.
 Rather than substituting any `good' estimator of $\pi_0$ and $\mu_0$ into the orthogonal loss function, in EP-learning, an outcome regression estimator $\mu_n^*$ is constructed from $\mu_n$ through a sieve-based adjustment to ensure that the debiasing term $\frac{1}{n}\sum_{i=1}^n \Delta_{\pi_n, \mu_n^*}(O_i; \theta)$ is negligible across values of $\theta$, rendering explicit debiasing unnecessary.
 Since the difference between $R_n^*$ and $R_{\pi_n, \mu_n^*}$ is negligible, the EP-learner risk estimator benefits both from the plug-in property of the loss $L_{\mu_n^*}$ and the orthogonality property of the orthogonalized loss $L_{\mu_n^*}+\Delta_{\pi_n,\mu_n^*}$.
-The precise procedure for building the estimator $\mu_n^*$ is detailed later in Algorithm \ref{alg::debiasing} and our EP-learner of $\theta_0$ is presented in Section \ref{section::algo}.
+We present a high-level meta-algorithm for EP-learning in Algorithm \ref{alg::EPlearnerMeta}.
+For the class of losses we consider, the precise procedure for building the estimator $\mu_n^*$ is detailed later in Algorithm \ref{alg::debiasing}, and our EP-learner for $\theta_0$ is presented in Section \ref{section::algo}.
 In the next section, we illustrate how the plug-in property of EP-learning resolves the issues with Neyman-orthogonal learning referred to in the Introduction.